inagib21/King-County-Analysis/README.md

 - `sqft_living15` - The square footage of interior housing living space for the nearest 15 neighbors.
 - `sqft_lot15` - The square footage of the land lots of the nearest 15 neighbors.
 - `month_sold`- Month that the home was sold.
-- `City`- City in which the home is located.
+- `city`- City in which the home is located.

 # Methods
 This project utilizes a combination of statistical and machine learning techniques to analyze and model real estate data.
 The methods used in this project include: